wofsauge/IsaacDocs/docs/GridEntity.md

 [ ](#){: .rep .tooltip .badge }
 #### [RNG](RNG.md) GetRNG ( ) {: .copyable aria-label='Functions' }

+???- warning "Warning"
+    This RNG is initialized with the same seed for all grid entities in the whole run.
+Instead, it's advised to create a custom data structure or use either the [SpawnSeed](GridEntityDesc.md#spawnseed) or [VariableSeed](GridEntityDesc.md#variableseed) fields from the [GridEntityDesc](GridEntityDesc.md) object.

 ___
 ### Get·Save·State () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }